Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/questionomicon/questions.md

 * [ ] see all types of loops in Golang (for while foreach iterators in relation with ?)
 * [ ] network programming in golang ?
 How to send/receive ARP / ICMP /  IP / TCP / UDP ? implement a wake on lan
 * [ ] What about multi threading and semaphores in Golang ?
+* [ ] How to define orders for values of a given type: https://go.dev/blog/comparable
 <!--
 * [ ] cdcscsd
 * [x] cdcscsd